Elke Sommer: Early life

-Sommer was born in Berlin to Baron Peter von Schletz, a Lutheran minister, and his wife Renata, née Topp.
-During the Second World War (in 1942), the family was evacuated to Niederndorf, a village near Erlangen, a small university town in Franconia, where she attended a university-preparatory high school.
-Her father died when she was 14 years old.
-She passed her college entrance exam.
-After this, she moved to the UK to work as an au pair (to now actress Vicki Michelle from among other radio, films and TV including BBC sitcom Allo Allo) in order to earn a living and to perfect her English.
-There, she also received some training as an interpreter.
+Sommer was born in Berlin to Baron Peter von Schletz, a Lutheran minister, and his wife, Renata (née - Topp).
+During the Second World War (in 1942), the family was evacuated to Niederndorf, a village near Erlangen, a small university town in Franconia.
+From 1950, she attended a gymnasium (university-preparatory secondary school).
+Her father died when she was 14.
+Elke was good with languages, but math and science posed challenges, so her mother let her drop out of gymnasium in 1957 one year after graduating from middle school.
+In the spring of 1957, she moved to London for one year to work as an au pair for the family of now actress Vicki Michelle and to attend an English language institute three times a week.
+This was her first time away from home and family, and she was quite homesick.

 Career

 Discovery

 Sommer was spotted by film director Vittorio De Sica while on holiday in Italy, and she began appearing in films there in 1958.
 Also that year, she changed her surname from Schletz to Sommer.
 She soon became a sex symbol and moved to Hollywood in the early 1960s.
 Sommer became one of the more popular pin-up girls of the time, posing for pictorials in the September 1964 and December 1967 issues of Playboy magazine.